 Additional expenses may include nutritional counseling, follow-up visits, and necessary supplements due to long-term malabsorption effects.
 Insurance coverage plays a major role in affordability, and some plans may cover part or all of the surgery.
 This often depends on whether a patient meets the necessary medical criteria, such as a high BMI and/or related co-morbidities like diabetes or hypertension.
 For out-of-pocket costs, patient financing through Prosper® Healthcare Lending is available for qualified patients.

-To learn more about the duodenal switch procedure, or to schedule a consultation with one of our bariatric surgeons, please contact Suburban Surgical Care Specialists/Kane Center today.
+For more information about the duodenal switch procedure, or to schedule a consultation with one of our bariatric surgeons, please contact Suburban Surgical Care Specialists/Kane Center today.

 Medical Reference for Duodenal Switch: